After loop unrolling, we have an expanded control-flow graph that has larger basic blocks than in the original HLL program.

 Our figure shows only one assignment.

-A basic block schedule typically contains multiple assignments, with functional units being reused in the time domain throughout the schedule and shared between assignments.
+A basic block schedule typically contains multiple assignments, with sub-expressions and functional units being reused in the time domain throughout the schedule and shared between assignments.

 To avoid RaW hazards within one basic block, all reads to a variable or memory location must be schedulled before all writes to the same.

 The name alias problem means we must be conservative in this analysis when considering whether arrays subscripts are equal.
 This is `undecidable' in general theory, but often doable in practice.
-Indeed may subscript expressions will be simple functions o f'induction variables' whose pattern we need to understand for high performance.
+Indeed may subscript expressions will be simple functions of loop `induction variables' whose pattern we need to understand for high performance.